LeoWasCoding/MineCreator/README.md

+---

 # ⛏️ MineCreator

 A user-friendly and performance-focused mine management plugin for PocketMine-MP servers.
-Create, edit, and reset mines with region selection, percentage-based block filling, and automatic resets – all through an intuitive FormAPI interface!
+Create, edit, and reset mines with region selection, percentage-based block filling, XP control, and automatic resets – all through an intuitive FormAPI interface!

 ## Features
 - 📐 **Region Selection**: Select two positions by breaking blocks to define the mine area.